KAROL-OKOEDE/CSC305/README.md

 # CSC305
-This course we used rust to build operating system
+In this course, we used rust to build an operating system.